Ljósbjörg Petra María Sveinsdóttir: Stone and Mineral Collection

 From a young age Petra was curious about her surroundings and enjoyed walking around the cliffs near her home and looking for special stones.
 After buying her first home with Nenni in 1946, with space to store her finds, she began collecting more extensively, trekking up the northern slopes of the mountains in Stöðvarfjörður and searching for stones in her nearby area.
 She gained local recognition for her ability to find distinctive mineral specimens and occasionally guided visitors in the area.

 Petra believed that the natural wonders of the mountains belonged to everyone and so, her collection was not only a personal endeavour but a form of community sharing.
-After her husband's death, she opened her home and garden to visitors, turning it into a living museum.
+After her husband's death, she opened her home and garden to visitors.
 Her garden and house display thousands of stones and have welcomed guests from all over the world.

 Over the decades, the museum has attracted hundreds of thousands of visitors, becoming one of East Iceland's most visited tourist attractions.
 Today, Petra's Stone Collection continues to operate as a public museum, preserving her legacy.